SvenWerlen/moulinette/README.md

 ## Tools

 * [Moulinette Tokenizer](tokenizer): Generate your own bundle of tokens in a few minutes by relying on the community and the vastness of the web
+* [Moulinette Bundler for FoundryVTT](bundler): Generate your own module for [FoundryVTT](https://foundryvtt.com/) based on packs from the community and the vastness of the web

 ## Modules for Foundry VTT